gideonfernandes/contact-keeper/README.md

 #### Install react app with all dependencies. <br /> <br />

-And finally run the command:
+And finally run the command in the project directory (not in the client folder):

 ### `npm run dev`
 #### Runs the backend API and the react app concurrently in the development mode. <br /> <br />